-The landscape has changed.
-Physicians are no longer compensated as much (inflation-adjusted) for each patient that they see.
+Cut to 21stcentury healthcare, where physicians are no longer compensated as much (adjusting for inflation) for each patient that they see.
 But, in addition to per patient fees, they are also paid for meeting a number of targets.
 Like much of the rest of the professional working world, they have been moved to a compensation structure consisting roughly of base pay (regular fees) and incentive compensation for meeting pre-defined targets.
 Here, the insurance companies and the government are now defining these targets and motivating physicians to adopt their practices to meet or exceed those targets.
-Those who do that well will succeed financially.
+Those who do well at that also do well financially.

-This is the PHM model.
-In order to implement it, payers including insurers and the government must have masses of data and be able to analyze that data.
-But, these are large organizations that have or can build those capabilities.
-On the other side, there are the providers, largely physicians, physicians practice groups, and hospitals.
-Between them, none have data management as a core competency.
-Generally, none have considered it to be of value.
+This is the Population Health Management model.
+To implement it properly, payers including insurers and the government must have masses of data and be able to analyze that data.
+But, these are often large organizations that have or can build those capabilities.
+On the other side, there are the providers – mainly physicians, physicians practice groups, and hospitals.
+Between them, few would have data management as a core competency.
+And even fewer considered it to be of value.

-Welcome to the new world of health care delivery.
-Remember what I said earlier.
-One component of physician income is now incentive compensation.
-Physicians have to meet targets to get their incentive payouts.
-There are two ways to do this.
+Which brings us to the new world of healthcare delivery where a major component of physician income is now incentive compensation.
+And it can be a big one!
+To get their incentive payouts, physicians must meet targets.
+There are two ways of going about it.
 First, they can just see patients and provide the best care that they know how to and hope that the numbers work out.
 Second, they can use data analytics to understand the incentives and align their practices to the goals that they now must meet.

-That is all well and good, but it would historically be an unusual provider or provider organization with analytics capabilities.
-In fact, before this decade, I think that most physicians had never heard of data analytics.
-Now, among those that have, most are not prepared to use them as a part of PHM.
-What do they need to do?
+That looks good in theory, but it’s historically a rare provider or provider organization with analytics capabilities.
+In fact, before this decade, few physicians had ever heard of data analytics.
+And among those that have, most are simply not prepared to use them to augment their Population Health Management.

-- What do they need to do (functional capabilities)?
+- What needs to be done (functional capabilities)?

-- What organizational adjustments do they need to make (infrastructure changes)?
+- What organizational adjustments need to be made (infrastructure changes)?

 - Track results.
 As the equation of balance shifts from volume to value, provider organizations will need to track that value as value will be represented by performance.
 Performance will be judged by comparing provider results to those of risk-adjusted national and regional benchmarks.
 Provider organizations will need to understand their strengths and areas for improvement and develop plans to improve patient value.